ArvindHarinder1/PrivatePreviewDocs/ECMATutorial.md

 [https://hostname:8585/ecma2host\_connectorName/scim/users](https://hostname:8585/ecma2host_connectorName/scim/usersm)

 ![](RackMultipart20210115-4-mlm6xl_html_137c00ae78714e61.png)

-## Deploy the provisioning agent for connectivity

-1. Download the provisioning agent, found in the zip file.

-1. Install it on your virtual machine or on-premises server.

-1. Select the extension to provision to on-prem applications (selecting this will skip over the step to provide AD credentials).

-1. When prompted, you will need to provide credentials for a user that is a global administrator or hybrid administrator in Azure AD.

 ## Step 4.
 Configure provisioning in Azure AD
 1. Assign the agents to your application (get steps from preview doc).